 The Best Winter Jacket for Men Review

 What's the best winter jacket to keep you warm and dry no matter the weather?
 Winter means shorter days, colder temperatures, and a spectrum of inclement weather to outright blizzards.
-Depending on where you live, you may need an outer layer that protects you from these elements.
-We took 11 of the most popular casual and technical winter jackets and compared them side-by-side during activities we would want to bundle up for, whether that be shoveling snow or walking from the bus stop to work on a stormy day.
-We assessed each model on various criteria, including warmth, comfort, and weather resistance in order to come up with our top picks in this category.
-While your specific needs for a winter jacket will determine the best fit for you, there were clearly a few models that rose to the top in terms of quality and value.
+We took 14 of the most popular casual and technical winter jackets and compared them side-by-side during activities we would want to bundle up for, whether that be shoveling snow or walking from the bus stop to work on a stormy day.
+We assessed each model on various criteria, including warmth, comfort, weather resistance, style, features, and durability in order to come up with our top picks in this category.
+Read on to see which models rose to the top in terms of quality and value.

 Read the full review below >

 |Displaying 1 - 5 of 14||<< Previous | View All | Next >>|

 Analysis and Award Winners

 Analysis and Test Results

 A winter jacket is designed to provide you with warmth and protection from winter weather.
 But that "winter" weather is highly variable depending on where you live.
 The model that works for a rainy, but not too cold Pacific Northwest winter is not the same one you'll need for a frigid day in Chicago.
 While all contenders have some type of insulation and some means to act as a barrier to the weather, selecting the right one for you is determined by your needs, including the type of weather you are expecting and the types of activities planned.
 Head on over to our Buying Advice Article to learn different tips and tricks to selecting your next model, or keep reading below to see what different types are available and how the different models that we tested fared in our side-by-side comparison process.